balena-io/balena-cli/doc/cli.markdown

 path to a png image to replace the splash screen

-#### --dont-detect-flasher-type-images

-Disables the flasher type images detection: treats all images as non flasher types

 #### --dont-check-device-type

 Disables check for matching device types in image and application